 AmeriCorps Education Award

 Full-time AmeriCorps members who complete a year of service earn a Segal AmeriCorps Education Award (Segal Award) to pay for current educational expenses or to pay back qualified student loans.
-The award is projected to be valued at $6,195 for the 2020–2021 academic year, and individuals may earn education awards for up to two yearlong service terms.
-Relay students may participate in AmeriCorps through the Relay Residency program, Teach For America, Citizen Schools, or another eligible AmeriCorps service program.
+The award is projected to be valued at $6,345 for the 2021–22 academic year, and individuals may earn education awards for up to two year-long service terms.
+Relay students may participate in AmeriCorps through the Relay Teaching Residency program, Teach For America, Citizen Schools, or another eligible AmeriCorps service program.

 For students currently enrolled in an AmeriCorps program, tuition in the amount of the Segal Award is made payable at the end of the academic year.
-Relay delays a portion of tuition so that students are able to use their Segal Award funds to pay this balance when they receive them at the end of the academic year.
-If students do not receive their Segal Award for any reason, or if they do not use these funds toward paying their delayed tuition balance, they will be responsible for paying this balance out of pocket.
-If students take a leave of absence, withdraw, are administratively withdrawn, or are dismissed from the program before this balance has been paid, it will no longer be deferred and will become payable immediately, even if students have not earned or will not earn their Segal Award.
-For more information on deferred tuition, please see Deferred Tuition.
+Relay delays a portion of tuition so that students may choose to use their Segal Award funds to pay this balance when they receive them at the end of the academic and AmeriCorps service year.
+If students do not receive their Segal Award for any reason, or if they choose not to use these funds toward paying their delayed tuition balance, they will be responsible for paying this balance out of pocket.
+If students take a leave of absence, withdraw, are administratively withdrawn, or are dismissed from the program before this balance has been paid through a pending award, it will be payable immediately, even if students have not earned or will not earn their Segal Award.
+For more information on tuition balances from unearned pending awards, please see Pending Awards.
 For more information on extenuating circumstances, please see Extenuating Circumstances for AmeriCorps Recipients.

 Students who receive an AmeriCorps award also should be aware of the following:

-- Students may use the award for any expense allowed by the AmeriCorps rules;
+- Students may use the award for any educational expenses allowed by the AmeriCorps rules;

 - The amount of the Segal Award is dependent on congressional funding for the AmeriCorps program and is subject to change.
 Students are responsible for paying all tuition and fees that are intended to be covered by their Segal Awards; and

-- Students who do not receive their award (due to withdrawal, administrative withdrawal, or program dismissal from Relay; withdrawal, administrative withdrawal, or program dismissal from their AmeriCorps program; or any other reason) will be responsible for covering out of pocket any portion of their tuition and fees that has been deferred and would have otherwise been covered by their award.
+- Students who do not receive their award (due to withdrawal, administrative withdrawal, or program dismissal from Relay; withdrawal, administrative withdrawal, or program dismissal from their AmeriCorps program; or any other reason) will be responsible for covering out of pocket any portion of their tuition and fees including from pending unearned awards and would have otherwise been covered by their award.

 The Segal Award is subject to federal and state tax when it is used; students should consult a tax advisor for more information.